AspenJames/sinatra-portfolio-OS-review/README.md

   - Operating System: has many Reviews and has many Users through Reviews.
 * Each model will have its own controller, as well as a general Applicaiton Controller.
 * Content will be specific to and dependent upon a User being properly logged in.

+## Install instructions

+Fork and clone this repo, execute `bundle install`, and launch with either `rackup` or `shotgun` to get a working model on your local machine.
+This website is not hosted on the web.

+## License and Contributing

+Please reference the LICENSE and CONTRIBUTING files for information on the license and contributing guide.